Toucaan/toucaan.docs/docs/mobile-apps/general-tips.md

 ## The DOs

 1. Your web app must be fast and performant.
-Checkout [Lighthouse](https://developers.google.com/web/tools/lighthouse) to understand performance-budgeting and speed.
+Checkout [Lighthouse](https://developers.google.com/web/tools/lighthouse) to understand performance-budgeting and test speed.
 2. Your website must be (at least) responsive.
 A non-responsive website cannot be converted into an "acceptable" mobile app.
 3. Intrinsic web design is recommended for "native-like" experience.
 As mentioned before, refer the manual of [Toucaan CSS framework](https://toucaan.com) for intrinsic app design on web.
 4. It is recommended to setup your development toolchain with a running Red Goose iOS/Android simulator.
 Point the url of your Red Goose app to `localhost` to develop for the mobile in realtime.
 Read more about [app development](https://github.com/Red-Goose/app.fitspacepro.com#local-web-app-development) using Red Goose with the webstack.